ogni90/sca-maven-plugin/README.md

 * [Using the plugin Results](#using-the-plugin-results)

 This Maven plugin performs statical program analysis on Java projects.
-(In German: "Statische Code Analyse" - hence the name of the plugin).
+(In German: "Statische Code-Analyse" - hence the name of the plugin).

 It performs these major tasks:
 * Finding cyclic dependencies in Java code and providing a nearly optimal set of dependencies